nick1989Gr/crossfit-frontend/README.md

   - can register himself in the class
   - can deregister himself from the class

 This frontend makes calls to a crossfit backend that handles a database with all the data required.
-Make sure that you update the globalVars.js file in the root directory.
-API_HOST and AUDIENCE variables should point to the backend service.
-The latter variable referes to authentication audience, meaning the resource server.
+Make sure that you update the globalConsts.js file in the root directory.
+API_HOST and AUTH0_AUDIENCE variables should point to the backend service.
+The latter variable refers to authentication audience, meaning the resource server.
 The former is used for the api calls made to the crossfit backend.

 ## Views